m-YoC/mdtk/README.md

 ### * options
     --file, -f  [+value]      Select a task file.
     --nest, -n  [+value]      Set the nest maximum depth of embedded comment (embed/task).
                                Default is 20.
+    --run-in-filedir, --rfd   Not run task in working directory, but run it in taskfile directory.
     --quiet, -q               Task output is not sent to standard output.
     --all-task, -a            Can select private groups and hidden tasks at the command.
                                Or show all tasks that include private groups and hidden tasks at task help.
     --script, -s              Display script.
     --make-cache, -c          Make taskdata cache.
     --lib, -l  [+value]       Select a library file.
                                This is a special version of --file option.
                                No need to add an extension '.mdtklib'.
     --make-library  [+value]  Make taskdata library.
                                Value is library name.
     --version, -v             Show version.
     --groups, -g              Show groups.
     --help, -h                Show command help.